the2nd/ykluks/README.md

 1. Select the Qubes OS boot entry in the grub boot menu.
 2. Press "e" to get into edit mode.
 3. First we need to change the "rd.ykluks.uuid=..." parameter back to "rd.luks.uuid=...".
 This is normally in the line that starts with "module /vmlinuz-...".
-4. Then we need get the line that loads the initramfs.
+4. Then we need to get the line that loads the initramfs.
 This line normally starts with "module --nounzip /initramfs-..".
 Just append .org to this line.
 5. Press "CTRL+X" to boot this configuration.